"

 The primary source of energy for animals is carbohydrates, mainly glucose.
 Glucose is called the body’s fuel.
 The digestible carbohydrates in an animal’s diet are converted to glucose molecules through a series of catabolic chemical reactions.

 Adenosine triphosphate (ATP), is the primary energy currency in cells.
 ATP releases energy when it transfers its terminal phosphate group to other molecules, converting it into adenosine diphosphate (ADP).
-ATP is produced by the oxidative reactions in the cytoplasm and mitochondrion of the cell, where carbohydrates, proteins, and fats undergo a series of metabolic reactions – collectively called cellular respiration.
+ATP is produced by the oxidative reactions in the cytoplasm and mitochondrion of the cell, where carbohydrates, proteins, and fats undergo a series of metabolic reactions that are collectively called cellular respiration.

 ATP is required for all cellular functions.
 It is used to build the organic molecules that are required for cells and tissues; it provides energy for muscle contraction and for the transmission of electrical signals in the nervous system.
 When the amount of ATP is available in excess of the body’s requirements, the liver utilizes the excess ATP and glucose to produce glycogen molecules.
 Glycogen is a polymeric form of glucose and is stored in the liver and skeletal muscle cells.
 When blood sugar drops, the liver releases glucose from stores of glycogen.
 Skeletal muscle converts glycogen to glucose during intense exercise.
 The process of converting glucose and excess ATP to glycogen and the storage of excess energy is an evolutionarily important step in helping animals deal with mobility, food shortages, and famine.